Back to all articles

 • Marketing (Facebook Pixel, Google Ads)

-3. Use Clear, Plain Language
+How Do I Use Clear, Plain Language?

 Avoid legal jargon.
 Use simple, human-friendly language: